domenukk/strudra/README.md

 ## How Studra Works

-Strudra loads all structs from the Ghidra
+Strudra loads all structs from Ghidra.
 For this to work, you have to setup `ghidra_bridge` in Ghidra: https://github.com/justfoxing/ghidra_bridge/

-Then, you can create instances of these structs, set values in these structs, and edit them.
+Then, you can create instances of these structs, set values in these structs, and serialize them.
 Good if you want to interact with your target.